madfish-solutions/yupana-protocol-core/README.md

 The Ligo interfaces of the contracts can be found in `contracts/partials/I__CONTRACT_NAME__.ligo`

 ## Wrapped XTZ
-Extended FA1.2 token with mint/withdraw functions, analog for WETH.
+Extended FA1.2 token with mint/withdraw functions, analog to WETH.

 ## qToken
 The main token with the following main features that have already been implemented:
 - mint is a function to add a token as a collateral.
-It is she who allows you to add a token to our system.
+It allows you to add a token to our system.
 - borrow - a function for borrowing a token.
-Implemented the logic of freezing collatiral tokens when borrowing a token.
+Implemented the logic of freezing collateral tokens when borrowing a token.
 - repay - a function designed to repay debt.
 - redeem - the function is designed to withdraw tokens from the platform.
 - liquidate - the function allows another user to liquidate someone's debt.

 ## Controller
-The contract is responsible for the verification all the actions that can be done over the **qToken**.
+The contract is responsible for the verification of all the actions that can be done over the **qToken**.

 ## Factory
 A contract that allows you to wrap a token (for example, wrapped XTZ) into our qXTZ token.